You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

 Many companies however, although they might seem independent, are in fact part of the same group, and you may never know it.
-As with many markets, there are in fact a few big players and the rest are left to scramble for the remainder of the custom.
+As with many other industries, there are in fact a few big players and the rest are left to scramble for the remainder of the custom.

-It isn’t just the old high street bookies like William Hill and Betfred that occupy the top spots in the biggest betting company leagues.
+It isn’t just the old high street bookies like Paddy Power and Betfred that occupy the top spots in the biggest betting company leagues.
 Many early online only bookmakers have already beaten the old land based operators, such as Bet365, and the world’s biggest and first online exchange, Betfair.